 - Students in online programs use the latest communication technologies to access class materials and interact with faculty and students.
 In an information technology program, computer-based learning enhances students' skills, building competencies in software programs that may help them in the job market.

 Associate of Arts (AA)

 Students earning an online information technology associate degree build valuable skills and competencies.
 After earning their degrees, graduates pursue various IT careers or earn a bachelor's degree in information technology.
 This section covers sample classes, competencies, and the length of an associate program.

 Sample Courses for an Online Associate in Information Technology Program

 An associate degree in information technology online provides basic knowledge and skills for entry-level IT careers.
 Many associate programs incorporate core classes that cover hardware management, software development, and networking.
 Students may also take electives to specialize their degrees in areas such as information technology management, programming and software development, or networking.
 In a two-year program, students build core competencies that prepare them to pursue a bachelor's degree in information technology or positions in IT such as computer support specialist or web developer.
 The curriculum varies depending on the program, but the following list covers common classes.

-- Introduction to Information Technology: IT students often begin the program with an introductory course, which covers fundamental IT knowledge of hardware, software, and networks.
+- IT students often begin the program with an introductory course, which covers fundamental IT knowledge of hardware, software, and networks.
 Students learn how operating systems function, study personal computer configuration, and learn how to install software and administer a system.
 The course also teaches basic troubleshooting and development skills.

 Skills and Competencies Gained in an Online Associate in Information Technology Program